yohn-dezmon/Java-Darts-Math/README.md

 I wanted to give people a fun way of practicing mental math on their own before they play Darts in public.

-To run the project, open it in Eclipse, right click on the DmInstruc.java file and hit "Run as Java Application".
+To run the project, open it in Eclipse, right click on the **MainInstructions.java** file and hit "Run as Java Application".

 Features of this project include: